rzninvo/rzninvo.github.io/README.md

  • Focuses on the **Semi-Automatic Creation** of a **Traffic Scene Digital Twin** near the Amirkabir University of Technology Campus. <br>
  • The project involves **3D Modeling**, **Object Detection** such as Detecting **Pedestrians** and **Vehicles** with Lidar PointCloud data using CenterPoint, **Object Tracking** using **EKF** and **muSSP**, and finally feeding all the processed data to the **AWSIM Simulator** so we can have a real-time simulation. <br>
  •	Libraries: **ROS2, Autoware, AWSIM, Pytorch, TensorRT, OusterSDK, MMDetection3D, ROS2cs** <br>
+ • Accomplishments: This project became the basis for the [AUT-DT Research Repository](https://rzninvo.github.io/Digital-Twin-of-a-Traffic-Scene-Using-RSU-and-AWSIM/) <br>
  • Software: **Blender, Ouster Studio, Unity, Rviz2** <br>
 •	[Project Link](https://github.com/rzninvo/Digital-Twin-of-a-Traffic-Scene-Using-RSU-and-AWSIM) <br>
 <br>

 * **RESEARCH GROUP | AMIRKABIR UNI. | FEB 2023 – PRESENT** <br>
- • I am currently the head of a research team under the guidance of [Professor Farbeh](https://scholar.google.com/citations?user=PAZOYiAAAAAJ&hl=en), and we are currently researching on **Software Disassembling Techniques with Assembly**. <br>
+ • I was one of the heads of the research team under the guidance of [Professor Farbeh](https://scholar.google.com/citations?user=PAZOYiAAAAAJ&hl=en), and we are currently researching on **Software Disassembling Techniques with Assembly**. <br>
  • Our findings will be presented as multiple hands-on video lectures in the upcoming Fall 2023 semester for the **Microprocessor and Assembly Language** course.
 <br>